 Manchester, New Hampshire

-As you're well aware, this is an election year, and Manchester, particularly the Puritan Backroom restaurant, is an obligatory stop for presidential candidates.
-Opened in 1974 and featuring Greek food and Puritan ice cream, Puritan Backroom won a 2020 “America's Classics Award,” a James Beard Award recognizing great American restaurants that still have true regional authenticity.
+An obligatory stop for presidential candidates, Manchester's Puritan Backroom restaurant won a 2020 “America's Classics Award,” a James Beard Award recognizing great American restaurants that still have true regional authenticity.

 Manchester also offers natural beauty (Lake Massabesic and White Mountain National Forest) and the 1926 splendors of the Palace Theatre, where Chubby Checker once performed.
 Best of all, Manchester is home to the cool brilliance of Zimmerman House, designed by Frank Lloyd Wright and open to the public.